Liberation (Mya album): Singles

-Universal Motown issued a three singles from Liberation.
+Universal Motown issued three singles from Liberation.
 Initially, "Ayo!" was intended to be the album's first single, however the single was scrapped.
 Produced by Chris "Deep" Henderson, the go-go inspired "Ayo!" featuring DJ Kool was released August 21, 2006 and peaked at number seventy on the Hot R&B/Hip-Hop Songs chart.
 A music video was planned, however nothing ever materialized.
 Next up, the street but sweet hip-hop soul jam "Lock U Down" featuring Lil Wayne.
 Released March 27, 2007, the song was appointed as the album's official first single.
 A Scott Storch production, the single peaked at number 101 on the bubbling under Hot R&B/Hip-Hop Songs chart only.
 A commercial failure due to poor radio airplay and lack of promotion thus delaying the album's release.
 Ballad "Ridin" was the second and final single taken from Liberation and peaked at number fifty-eight on the Hot R&B/Hip-Hop Songs chart.
 Though the single fared better than its predecessor, it received little radio support and general promotion as well.
 Universal Motown had also planned to release "Walka Not a Talka" as a single at some point.
 David LaChapelle was originally supposed to direct a music video for the song, with Patricia Field consulted for styling—but the then-head of marketing of the label thought it was "too weird".

-Reception
+Critical reception

 Reviewed by a few American critics only, Liberation garnered a generally mixed reception.
 Dorian Lynskey of Blender magazine gave the album two and a half stars out of five, stating: "A decade into her career, two songs raise the 27-year-old's game—the insidious snake-charmer melody of "'Walka Not a Talka' and the bracing blast of betrayed-housewife rage of 'All in the Name of Love.'
 Elsewhere, boilerplate slow jams and generic sass paint Mya, her claims to the contrary, as a talka not a walka."
 Writing for Vibe, Julianne Shepherd gave Liberation a favorable review, noting, "on her fourth album Mya breaks out and swaggers into an intriguing new role".